azorg/spiled/README.md

  Install `make`, `gcc` and `git` by apt-get or apitude on you Orange Pi Zero

- Clone this git repository from github by git:
+ Clone this git repository from github:

 ```
   $ git clone https://github.com/azorg/spiled.git